 3. Wusthof Classic Ikon 14-piece Knife Block Set

-- 7 different types of knives and 4 steak knives
+- Wide variety of seven different types of knives along with four steak knives.

-- Comes with kitchen shears and honing steel
+- Includes handy kitchen shears and a honing steel.

 4. Wusthof Classic Ikon 8” Chef’s Knife

-The Classic Ikon 8” chef’s knife comes with a black handle.
-If you’d prefer a gentler look, you can choose the Classic Ikon Crème chef’s knife that is basically the same knife in different color.
+The Classic Ikon 8″ chef’s knife comes in a stylish black handle, but if you prefer a softer aesthetic, there’s also the Classic Ikon Crème chef’s knife in a different color, offering the same quality and performance.